The Survivors (Star Trek: The Next Generation): Plot

 Picard orders the Uxbridges beamed up to the Enterprise and confronts Kevin with his suspicions: Kevin and Rishon's house was destroyed in the attack and Rishon was killed, but Kevin, who is not human, has recreated them both, and created the alien warship to dissuade the Enterprise from investigating.
 Kevin admits the truth, and the illusory Rishon disappears.
 He removes the torturous music that he had placed in Troi's mind to prevent her from telepathically identifying him.

 Kevin reveals that he is a Douwd, an immortal energy being with vast powers, who fell in love with Rishon and settled with her on Rana IV.
 When the planet was attacked by an aggressive, destructive species called the Husnock, he refused to join the fight in accordance with his species' pacifism.
 Rishon, however, died defending the colony.
 Stricken with grief, Kevin lashed out with his vast powers and wiped out the entire Husnock species—over 50 billion.
 Horrified by his crime, he chose self-exile to the planet, creating the replicas of Rishon and their house to spend the rest of eternity.
-Picard states that they are not qualified to be his judge, having no laws to fit the magnitude of his crime.
-The Enterprise leaves Kevin and his illusion in peace, and Picard confirms he will issue a warning not to visit the planet.
+Picard states that they are not qualified to be his judge, having no laws to fit his crime.
+The Enterprise leaves Kevin and his illusion in peace.
 Picard later opines in his log that a being as powerful as Kevin is best left alone.

 Reception

 In Cleveland.com's ranking of the 25 of the greatest episodes of Star Trek prior to Star Trek: Discovery, this episode, "Survivors" was ranked as the 24th best of Star Trek.
-In a review of fictional Star Trek aliens, the Douwd was listed as a powerful alien species.